outbacky/TOGAF-notes/README.md

 ### Reiteration & Change Types

+When a change request arrives, the architect must first classify it to determine how far back in the ADM cycle to go.
+A **Simplification** change (e.g. removing a redundant application) may only need a single-phase rework.
+A **RE-Architecture** change (e.g. moving from on-premises to cloud) could require starting again from Phase A or even the Preliminary phase to revisit principles and governance.

 | Change Type | Description | ADM Impact |
 |---|---|---|
 | **RE-Architecture** | Major structural change | Back to Phase A or Preliminary |